 - interpret information systems and technologies for students and teachers in the context of curriculum programs

-- develop policies, procedures and criteria for selecting resources which meet curriculum, informational and student recreational needs
+- develop policies, procedures and criteria for selecting and evaluating resources which meet curriculum, informational and student recreational needs

 - develop information systems and services responsive to student and teacher needs

-- ensure that the day-to-day administration of the school information centre is efficient and that systems, resources and equipment are well maintained
+- setup efficient administration processes and ensure systems, resources and equipment are well maintained

-- provide a stimulating, helpful environment which is a focal point and showcase for students' learning achievements
+- provide a stimulating, helpful environment and showcase students' learning achievements

 - promote the effective use of resources and information sources, systems and services both within and beyond the school.